tairtahar/IDBSCAN/README.md

 # IDBSCAN
 This is an implementation of IDBSAN which stands for Intersection DBSCAN.
 Before applying DBSCAN we locate the leaders with the improved leader* algorithm.
+The goal of this approach is to reduce DBSCAN algorithm complexity by running it on reduced set of samples that are the representatives of the whole dataset.
 The main steps of IDBSCAN full applications are the following:
 1. Apply Leader* to find the leaders and their corresponding followers, while allowing more than one leader to each example.
 2. Apply a sampling of the intersected samples so that a dense leader in the original data will remain dense in the created sub-data.